 There are also billfish lurking in these waters such as sailfish, blue marlin, white marlin, and spearfish.
 These species are less common, however, there is a chance for lucky fishermen to hook into these elusive and exciting fish.

-We also have a variety of sharks found in these deeper waters, the most common being Tiger sharks and Mako sharks.
+When on our offshore fishing charter trip we also run into a variety of sharks that are found in these deeper waters.
+The most common being Tiger sharks and Mako sharks.